grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/04 DataDog.md

 </CodeGroup>

-Please look at [StatsD](/results-visualization/statsd) output page for configuration options.
+Please look at the [StatsD](/results-visualization/statsd) output page for configuration options.

 ## Visualize in Datadog